InvestmentSystems/class-only-design/README.md

 ## Tools for class only design.

-A 'Class Only' design is an attempt to merge some aspects of Object Oriented Programming with a Functional programming paradigm.
+A 'Class Only' design is an attempt to merge some aspects of Object Oriented and Functional programming.
 Specifically, it:

 * allows you to group like functions and attributes in a common namespace,
 * lets you use inheritance to override certain functions, e.g., to implement the [template pattern](https://en.wikipedia.org/wiki/Template_method_pattern),